aptos-labs/aptos-core/developer-docs-site/docs/standards/object.md

 2. Data of differing types can be stored to a single data structure (e.g., map, vector) via `any`, but for complex data types `any` incurs additional costs within Move as each access requires deserialization.
 It also can lead to confusion if API developers expect that a specific any field changes the type it represents.
 3. While resource accounts allow for greater autonomy of data, they do so inefficiently for objects and do not take advantage of resource groups.
 4. Data cannot be recursively composable, because Move currently prohibits recursive data structures.
 Furthermore, experience suggests that true recursive data structures can lead to security vulnerabilities.
 5. Existing data cannot be easily referenced from entry functions, for example, supporting string validation requires many lines of code.
-Each key within a table can be very unique and specializing to support within entry functions becomes complex.
+Attempting to make tables directly becomes impractical as keys can be composed of many types, thus specializing to support within entry functions becomes complex.
 6. Events cannot be emitted from data but from an account that may not be associated with the data.
 7. Transferring logic is limited to the APIs provided in the respective modules and generally requires loading resources on both the sender and receiver adding unnecessary cost overheads.